dotnet/aspnetcore/README.md

 By default when running the applications you are running against Desktop CLR (4.5), you can change that using the KVM command.

-1. Run ```kvm upgrade -svrc50``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
+1. Run ```kvm install 0.1-alpha-build-0421 -svrc50``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
 The -svrc50 switch tells it to use Core CLR, you can use -svr50 to target desktop again.
 2. Run ```K web```
 3. The first line of your output should say "Loaded Module: klr.core45.dll" instead of "Loaded Module: klr.net45.dll"
 4. The HelloWeb app should work the same as when running on Desktop CLR.